 Redhill is one of the top spots you shouldn’t miss.
 It boasts about the good old days, perfect for a field trip.
 Fill in your tummy with mouthwatering dishes as advised by the locals.
 It makes exploring Singapore an exciting activity.
 Both residents and tourists look forward to going around the country.
-But before we talk about what to eat in Redhill, let’s have a little backstory about the place.
+But before discussing what to eat in Redhill, let’s have a little backstory about the place.

 Redhill beholds a legendary story.
-The name itself came from the folklore telling how the hill turned into red.
+The name itself came from the folklore telling how the hill turned red.

 The solution made by the boy gained popularity.
 People adore Hang Nadim, but the Sultan got jealous of him.
 Because of this, the Sultan ordered his men to kill the kid.
 And he achieved what he wanted – Nadim’s cruel death.
 The blood of the boy spilt over the hill.
-Thus, earning the name Redhill.
+Thus earning the name Redhill.

 Up until today, the story continues to pass from generation to generation.
 Even so, the history aside didn’t stop it from proving how legendary the area is.
 Instead, it shows off fame for being rich with hawker heritage.

 Find out what dishes can satisfy your palate.
 Follow the tips from the locals about what to eat in Redhill.

 Locals’ Advice On What To Eat In Redhill